jackkatzman/gabai-beta/replit.md

 # Overview

 GabAi is a voice-first personal assistant web application built with React and Express.
-The application provides AI-powered conversational interactions, personalized user experiences, and productivity features including shopping lists, reminders, and calendar integration.
+The application provides AI-powered conversational interactions, personalized user experiences, and collaborative smart lists that adapt to any use case.
+The system features real-time sharing capabilities, intelligent categorization, and high-quality voice synthesis.
 Users can interact through both voice input and text, with the AI learning from user preferences to provide increasingly personalized responses.

 # User Preferences